-This is not a dumb question!
-I didn’t know how to remove the seeds from the pomegranate the first time I did it either.
-I’ve listed the steps for you below.
+I didn’t know how to remove the seeds from the pomegranate the first time I did it, but I’ve listed the steps for you below:

 I recommend preheating your oven to 450 degrees F and allowing a pizza stone or baking sheet to preheat for about an hour.
 It ensures the surface is very hot and will make for a much faster cooking process.